wu-thomas/saeforhealth-WHO/README.md

 2.  **Local R Package Installation**:

-- Location: on user’s machine, launched by Rstudio.
+- Location: on user’s machine, launched by RStudio.
 - Requirements: R environment and dependent packages.
 - Usage: Suitable for users who wish to run the application directly within their local R environment.
 This method allows for enhanced